Celo is an Australian based VPN that promises safe and secure connections free from the prying eyes of ISP’s, hackers, and government agencies.

 Celo VPN does not support Smart DNS or Dedicated IPs on any of their servers.

-Both features are useful for streaming.
+Both features are useful for streaming and bypassing internet restrictions.

 Smart DNS connections are unencrypted and allow you to access geo-blocked media with little to no speed loss.